 The RPC is a qualification that is ideal for employees new to pensions, support staff and those professionals working in related fields.
 It provides a broad introduction to pensions and other related benefits in the UK.

-It has been designed to meet the needs of a wide range of people, not just pension professionals:
+It has been designed to meet the needs of a wide range of people, not just pension professionals; for example it could include:

 - those who are starting out on a career in pensions or a related area.